 They absolutely LOVE it!
 They get to ride the big yellow school bus, eat a snack, and even do yoga with the physical therapist.

-One of my boys, Julian, is completely nonverbal with an autism diagnosis.
+One of my boys, J, is completely nonspeaking with an autism diagnosis.
 He is the sweetest, cutest kid ever.
-The other one, Dominic, is undiagnosed, with a severe language delay.
+The other one, D, is currently undiagnosed, with a severe language delay.
 He is also the sweetest, cutest kid ever.